octoblu/legacy-gateway/readme.md

 ======

-Allows you to connect a device (Computer, Raspberry Pi, etc.) to Skynet.im
+Allows you to connect devices with or *without* IP addresses to SkyNet (i.e. Phillips Hue, Belkin WeMo, Raspberry Pi, etc.).

-It also provides a simple [plugin system](./plugins.md) to connect devices that would otherwise not be able to communicate with Skynet directly
+The SkyNet Hub has an extensible [plugin](./plugins.md) architecture allowing you to create plugins for devices that we have not had a chance to connect yet.
+You can search [NPMJS.org](https://www.npmjs.org/search?q=skynet-plugin) for a list of active SkyNet Hub plugins.

-For example if you wish to install the skynet plugin for the Philips hue, you can simply `npm install skynet-hue` in the directory your hub installed.
+For example if you wish to install the SkyNet plugin for the Philips hue, you can simply `npm install skynet-hue` in the directory your hub installed.

-[Here](https://www.npmjs.org/search?q=skynet-plugin) is a list of known plugins.

 --------------------